 Exploring Opportunities in Web3 Real Estate Tokenization

 A look at how Web3 is transforming real estate.
-Learn about the career opportunities emerging at the intersection of blockchain technology and the property market.
+Learn about the career opportunities emerging at the intersection of blockchain technology and the.

 Real estate is the world's largest asset class, but it is also one of the most illiquid and inefficient.
 Buying and selling property is a slow, expensive process involving a web of intermediaries like brokers, lawyers, and title insurers.
 Web3 technology, specifically the tokenization of real-world assets (RWAs), has the potential to fundamentally disrupt this legacy system.